alemayhu/slicer/README.md

 something very flexible, you need to invent it.
 The DOM is here to stay.
 It’s time your learning tools understand it well!

+## The Goal

+The goal of this project is to create a web browser that is faster, more secure, and user-friendly.

 [0]: https://supermemo.guru/wiki/Incremental_learning